 Curriculum gaps for groups and individuals are identified to inform future planning.
 Pupil progress meetings identify individuals/groups who require extra target work to enable them to achieve at least the expected progress on their individual journey towards achieving a Good Level of Development.

 Taking the curriculum outside – Discover and Do

-- large play which is not possible indoors
+participate in large play which is not possible indoors

+It is also important to take into consideration the social world we live in which can confine the opportunities that children have to play outside either from a safety point of view or lack of space.
 We aim to provide an outdoor curriculum, which compliments and is an extension of the indoor curriculum.
 It is ever changing as it reflects the children's interests and needs as they progress through the foundation stage.

 Our Early Years curriculum prepares students for university and to be leaders in their community by: